sarat1kyan/gptBLEND/README.md

 # gptBLEND
 Describe the 3D model you want to create in plain English, and the script will generate the corresponding Python code that Blender can understand.
 It's like having a magical genie at your fingertips!

 Imagine you are a wizard with the power to create 3D models in Blender, but instead of waving a wand or muttering incantations, you use natural language.
-That's what our script does!
+That's what my script does!

    • Open a terminal window.
    • Navigate to the directory where the script is located.